 Often an employee's disability and the need for leave as an accommodation are obvious.
-In such case the employer does not need and should not request medical information from the employee.
-In addition, consider whether the employee has previously submitted medical information for another purpose, such as to support an FMLA leave or short term disability benefits, which is adequate and current enough to support a leave under the ADA.
+In such a case the employer does not need and should not request medical information from the employee.101 In addition, the employer should consider whether the employee has previously submitted medical information for another purpose, such as to support an FMLA leave or short term disability benefits, which is adequate and current enough to support a leave under the ADA.

-On the other hand, if the employee's disability and/or the need for leave as an accommodation are not obvious, the employer is entitled to receive reasonable documentation about the employee's impairment; the nature, severity, and duration of the impairment; the activity or activities that the impairment limits; and the extent to which the impairment limits the employee's ability to perform the activity or activities.
-In addition, the employer can request information to help it understand how a particular accommodation will enable the employee to perform his job.78 Thus, if the requested accommodation is a leave of absence, the employer should request information regarding how the leave is going to enable the employee to return to work and perform the essential functions of the position (with or without another reasonable accommodation), when the employee will be able to return, and whether the employee will need an on-the-job accommodation upon return.
+On the other hand, if the employee's disability and/or the need for leave as an accommodation is not obvious, the employer is entitled to receive reasonable documentation about the employee's impairment; the nature, severity, and duration of the impairment; the activity or activities that the impairment limits; and the extent to which the impairment limits the employee's ability to perform the activity or activities.
+In addition, the employer can request information to help it understand how a particular accommodation will enable the employee to perform his job.
+102 Thus, if the requested accommodation is a leave of absence, the employer should request information regarding how the leave is going to enable the employee to return to work and perform the essential functions of the position (with or without another reasonable accommodation), when the employee will be able to return, and whether the employee will need an on-the-job accommodation upon return.
+103 Employers are allowed to have a policy that requires all employees, whether requesting ADA leave or not, to provide a doctor's note or other documentation to substantiate the need for leave.
+104